 Auriemma will turn 70 in March and has accomplished everything imaginable in women's college basketball, so any season could be his final one at this point.
 He has coached many great players throughout his unmatched run, but Paige Bueckers immediately jumps out as a “what could have been.”

 To be clear, the 22-year-old won AP Player of the Year as a freshman and is still a dominant force today, but ankle surgery and a torn ACL have prevented her from reaching her sky-high ceiling.
-It could also be one of the reasons why UConn has lost its ironclad grip on the sport.
-Perhaps Bueckers' return can also be the deciding factor for Geno Auriemma when he officially makes his own choice.
+Injuries could also be one of the reasons why UConn has lost its ironclad grip on the sport.
+Perhaps Bueckers' return can be the deciding factor for Geno Auriemma when he officially makes his own choice.

-The No. 15 Huskies host No. 20 Creighton on Monday as they prepare for the final stretch of the regular season.
+The No. 15 Huskies host No. 20 Creighton on Monday, as they prepare for the final stretch of the regular season.